IPCS INCHEM Home

 Octanol/water partition coefficient as log Pow: 4.2

 The substance is toxic to aquatic organisms.
 Bioaccumulation of this chemical may occur in fish.
 The substance may cause long-term effects in the aquatic environment.
-It is strongly advised that this substance does not enter the environment.
+It is strongly advised not to let the chemical enter into the environment.

 NOTES